 Select the right glove for the job.
 The hand is the most commonly injured body part at the jobsite.
 Gloves should fit snugly and comfortably while still allowing for full dexterity of the fingers.
 You don’t want workers removing gloves because they don’t fit properly or because they can’t feel what they are doing when working with tools or equipment.

-There are gloves designed to protect against a number of hazards on the jobsite: gloves to protect against cuts and lacerations, welding gloves, heavy-duty rubber gloves for working with concrete, chemical-resistant gloves to protect against burns and insulated gloves when performing electrical work.
+There are gloves designed to protect against a number of hazards on the jobsite: gloves to protect against cuts and lacerations, welding gloves, heavy-duty rubber gloves for working with concrete, chemical-resistant gloves to protect against burns, and insulated gloves when performing electrical work.

 When most people think of foot protection on the construction site, they think of steel or composite-toed boots.
-These protect workers from tools, materials or equipment falling or dropping on the foot.
+These protect workers from tools, materials, or equipment falling or dropping on the foot.

 Composite-toed and steel-toed footwear both offer a high level of protection with steel-toed boots getting the slight edge.
-Composite-toed boots are lighter and don’t conduct heat which make them preferable if you are working outside in extreme heat or cold temperatures.
+Composite-toed boots are lighter and don’t conduct heat which makes them preferable if you are working outside in extreme heat or cold temperatures.
 They also don’t conduct electricity which is good if you are doing electrical work or work around live wires.